You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 In Osh?

 Oibek is a good friend.
-Above all, he's the person to know in Central Asia when it comes to car and motorcycle rentals.
-He offers a wide range of robust cars and motorcycles perfectly suited to travel in Pamir.
-Above all, he has incredible experience and knowledge of all the countries of Central Asia.
-He's a fascinating guy with lots to say.
+He is the person to know in Central Asia for everything related to car and motorcycle rentals.
+He offers a wide range of sturdy cars and motorcycles that are perfectly suited for traveling in the Pamir Mountains.
+Above all, he has incredible experience and knowledge of all the countries in Central Asia.
+He is a fascinating guy who has lots of stories to tell.

 This is the only rental company I know whose vehicles can be driven in Kyrgyzstan, Kazakhstan, Uzbekistan and Tajikistan.
 Thanks to its network, it's able to assist you anywhere in the event of a problem.